Home » Water Filtration » Water Filter Systems » Compare Whole House Iron Filters for Well Water Filtration

 The National Sanitation Foundation (NSF) is a non-profit organization that holds any product with potential health implications up to certain standards.
 To this end, independent labs test and evaluate products varying from automotive parts to food items and certify them if they’re within the NSF regulations.

 Of course, it’s also important to test, certify, and confirm the health claims of any water-related technology, including softeners and filtration systems.
-In this sense, the NSF certifies whether water filtration devices are capable of removing what the manufacturer claims they do and whether the materials used in the making of the device are safe.
+In this sense, the NSF certifies whether water filtration devices are capable of removing what the manufacturer claims they do and whether the materials used in the making of the devices are safe.

 The certifications the NSF gives to iron filters are: